 - We have expanded the capacity of our Access and Achievement Program to serving rural, first generation, and U.S. ethnic and racial minority students by dedicating resources to hiring two full-time advisors.
 By staffing these positions, we will be able to fully dedicate time to ensuring students admitted through the Educational Opportunities Program or President’s Award Program have the support they need to succeed at Illinois.

-- In Fall 2020, we will be launching an ethnic studies building feasibility study, and we will welcome six new faculty members in African American studies, Latina/Latino studies, and gender and women studies.
+- We will be launching an ethnic studies building feasibility study, and we will welcome six new faculty members in African American studies, Latina/Latino studies, and gender and women studies.
 Additionally, under the leadership of Jenny Davis, professor of anthropology, we are committed to building the excellence of American Indian studies through strategic investments and faculty hires.

 - In partnership with the vice chancellor for diversity, equity, and inclusion and CITL, LAS will pilot a climate study to help us identify issues of bias in our units.
 The departments of Geology, Political Science, History, Philosophy, and Chemical & Biological Engineering are scheduled to participate.
 Our goal is to conduct climate studies in all of our academic and administrative units over the next five years.